 |PWD (Hearing Impaired)||754||830||817|

-The Commission will announce the Civil Services cut off score after the declaration of the results.
+The Commission will announce the Civil Services cut off score after the declaration of the final results i.e., interview.
 It will prepare the IAS cut off score based on the factors such as the number of candidates who had appeared, the total number of vacancies, reservation and other details.
 Aspirants should note that the IAS Prelims cut off is the minimum mark one should obtain to attain eligibility to appear for the Main exam.

 The UPSC releases the Indian Forest Service (IFS) cut off marks after declaring the final result and marks of recommended candidates.
 Aspirants are advised to check the IFS cut off marks which help them to get familiar with the marks required to qualify in each phase of the selection process.
 The cut off for IFS vary from year to year.
-It is advised to check IFS Prelims cut off and IFS Mains cut off.
+One should note that the cut off is different for both IFS Prelims cut off and IFS Mains cut off.
 Aspirants are also advised to check the marks secured by the last recommended candidate (final stage) out of 1700 category-wise.

 IFS Prelims (Out of 200)